ingram-projects/animxyz/docs/content/sections/stagger.md

       types: [stagger]
 ---

-Staggering the animation of a list of elements can add some panache to their entrance and exit.
-AnimXYZ stagger utilities calculate the `animation-delay` for each element so that their animation is triggered one following the other.
+Staggering increases the `animation-delay` for each element in a list so that their animation is triggered one following the other, like dominoes.

 AnimXYZ will apply this staggered delay to the first 20 elements (or last 20 if using `stagger-rev`) based on their `nth-child` index.
 Alternatively you can pass your own index to each element with the `--xyz-index` or `--xyz-index-rev` variables if you want more than 20 elements to stagger or want to change the staggering order in other ways.